hackafterdark/uplink/README.md

     3. Select any file inside the `dist/firefox` folder.

 ### 3. Connect your AI
-Add the MCP server to your AI agent configuration (e.g., Claude Desktop config or custom MCP client).
+Add the MCP server to your AI agent configuration (e.g., Claude Desktop config, Cursor, or Roo Code).

+**Important**: The agent uses the `command` field to automatically launch the server and install dependencies.
+You do not need to run the scripts yourself.

 **Basic Configuration (Default Port 8765):**
 *(Windows)*